SandyWyper/wikiSearchPortal/README.md

 *Uses .get to fetch JSON data

+*Dynamically creates HTML mark-up dependent on how many entries there are in the JSON.

 *Displays the options of the search which are then clickable links to Wikipedia.

 *Offers an alternate search string if similar spellings are offered by wikipedea